-Certain markets in which we do business have recently undergone government-imposed price reductions, and further government-imposed price reductions are expected in the future.
+In addition to Spain and Italy, certain other markets in which we do business have recently undergone government-imposed price reductions, and further government-imposed price reductions are expected in the future.
 Such measures, along with the tender systems discussed below, are likely to have a negative impact on sales and gross profit in these markets.
-However, pro-generic government initiatives in certain markets could help to offset some of this unfavorability by potentially increasing rates of generic substitution.
+However, pro-generic government initiatives in certain markets could help to offset some of this unfavorable effect by potentially increasing rates of generic substitution.

 A number of markets in which we operate have implemented or may implement tender systems for generic pharmaceuticals in an effort to lower prices.
 Generally speaking, tender systems can have an unfavorable impact on revenue and profitability.
 Under such tender systems, manufacturers submit bids which establish prices for generic pharmaceutical products.
 Upon winning the tender, the winning company will receive a preferential reimbursement for a period of time.
 The tender system often results in companies underbidding one another by proposing low pricing in order to win the tender.
-Sales in Germany continue to be negatively affected by the implementation of tender systems in that country, while certain of our subsidiaries, in particular, the Netherlands, have benefited from recent tenders.
 Additionally, the loss of a tender by a third party to whom we supply API can also have a negative impact on our sales and profitability.
+Sales, primarily in Germany, continue to be negatively affected by the impact of tender systems.

-In Asia Pacific, third party net revenues were \$1.07 billion in 2010, compared to \$877.1 million in 2009, an increase of \$197.2 million, or 22.5%.
-Excluding the favorable effect of foreign currency translation, calculated as described above, the increase was approximately \$108 million, or 12%.
-This increase is primarily driven by higher third party sales by Matrix.
+In Asia Pacific, third party net revenues were \$1.24 billion in 2011, compared to \$1.07 billion in 2010, an increase of \$161.2 million, or 15.0%.
+Excluding the favorable effect of foreign currency translation, calculated as described above, the increase was approximately \$113 million, or 11%.
+This increase was primarily driven by higher third party sales by Mylan Laboratories Limited.

-At Matrix, the increase in third party net revenues is due to double-digit growth, excluding the effect of foreign currency, in sales of both anti-retroviral ("ARV") finished dosage form ("FDF") generic products, which are used in the treatment of HIV/AIDS, and API.
+At Mylan Laboratories Limited, the increase in third party net revenues is due to double-digit growth, excluding the effect of foreign currency, in sales of both antiretroviral ("ARV") finished dosage form ("FDF") generic products, which are used in the treatment of HIV/AIDS, and API.
 In addition to third party sales, the Asia Pacific region also supplies both FDF generic products and API to Mylan subsidiaries in conjunction with Mylan's vertical integration strategy.
-Intercompany revenues recognized by the Asia Pacific region were \$162.2 million in 2010, compared to \$67.8 million in the prior year.
+Intercompany revenues recognized by the Asia Pacific region were \$216.7 million in 2011, compared to \$162.2 million in the prior year.
 These intercompany sales eliminate within, and therefore are not included in, Generics or consolidated net revenues.

-In Japan, third party net revenues were favorably impacted by increasing government promotion of generic drugs through incentives to pharmacies, as well as through new product launches.
-In Australia, the impact of new product launches and favorable product mix were more than offset by the impact of government-imposed price reductions as local currency third party net revenues experienced a low single digit year over year decrease.
-As in EMEA, both Japan and Australia have undergone government-imposed price reductions which have had, and could continue to have, a negative impact on sales and gross profit in these markets.
+In Japan, third party net revenues increased mainly as a result of favorable volume.
+In Australia, local currency sales decreased versus the prior year as sales growth from new products was offset by lower pricing.
+As in EMEA, government-imposed price reductions in Japan and Australia have had, and could continue to have, a negative impact on sales and gross profit in these markets.